 March 17, 44 BCE: The Senate, unable to take a consistent stand after Caesar's assassination, decreed that the assassins were to be immune from punishment but that Caesar's acts as head of state, including his will, were to be ratified, and he was to have a public funeral.
-At the funeral (March 20), Brutus spoke first; however, when Antony spoke, reading the conditions of Caesar's will (leaving 300,000 sesterces to each Roman citizen and his magnificent gardens to the people as a public park), the mob was so inflamed that Caesar's body was burned then and there in the Forum and riots began against the conspirators.
+At the funeral (March 20), Brutus spoke first; however, when Antony spoke, reading the conditions of Caesar's will (leaving 300 sesterces to each citizen living in Rome and his magnificent gardens to the people as a public park), the mob was so inflamed that Caesar's body was burned then and there in the Forum and riots began against the conspirators.
 Within a month, the conspirators had left the city for the East because of their unpopularity in Rome.
 Led by Brutus and Cassius, they began to raise money and an army in Greece, allying with Sextus Pompey, now a pirate chief.

 |coin minted by Octavian with head of Caesar to emphasize his adoption|